FBnil/evidencer/README.md

 # evidencer
-Combines test scripts to be run on servergroups.
+Say you have script files in one directory, and lists of files with servernames in the other, and you want to combine those to run certain scripts on certain servergroups.
 Combine it with a remote execution tool like [Rundeer](https://github.com/FBnil/rundeer)/[ssh-batch](https://github.com/hans-vervaart/ssh-batch) or similar to produce results called "evidence".

 ## Usage
 ```